Skip to main content

 Are you a low-income senior living in Canada?
 You may qualify for extra money to help you cover living expenses.
 Residents of Canada who receive a monthly Old Age Security (OAS) check may be eligible for an additional benefit.
 The Guaranteed Income Supplement (GIS) is a supplement to OAS that you may qualify for under the Old Age Security Act.

-The Guaranteed Income Supplement is money available to low-income seniors who receive or are eligible to receive an Old Age Security pension.
-You must meet the following criteria to qualify for GIS:
+GIS is money available to low-income seniors who receive or are eligible to receive an Old Age Security pension.
+You may be able to qualify for this benefit if you meet the following criteria.
+You:

 • Currently receive an OAS pension